App version: 0.1.0

 Can Deplete Personal Savings

 Paying off your student loans early can deplete your personal savings.
-The average federal student loan debt in 2021 stood at $36,510 per borrower, while private student loan debt averaged $54,921 per borrower, according to the Education Data Initiative.
+The average federal student loan debt in 2024 is more than $37,853, according to the Education Data Initiative.
 Paying off your student loan debt obligations sooner rather than later may deplete your bank account savings and impact the amount of interest you can earn on deposits.

 May Impact Student Loan Interest Deduction